 The May 2018 noise screening states it evaluated three scenarios: No Action, Proposed Action and Pre-RNAV Western Routes.
-None of the scenarios screened for the noise impacts created by the east flow configuration and compared them with the pre-2014 flight tracks.
+None of the scenarios screened for the noise impacts created by the east flow configuration was compared to the pre-2014 flight tracks.
 "The 'No Action Scenario' comprises the current [i.e., post-2014] west configuration RNAV SID procedures."
-AR36:5.
+A1893.
 The "No Action Scenario" does not include east flow configuration.
 The Proposed Action Scenario "models the noise impact if 100% of Phoenix Sky Harbor departure aircraft were assigned one of the proposed RNAV SIDs as appropriate by the route of flight."
-AR36:6.
-The Noise Screen then defines "proposed RNAV" SIDs" by stating that "[t]he Proposed Action would revise the current western flow of aircraft flying the RNAV SID procedures from Runways 25L, 25R and 26 at Phoenix Sky Harbor."
-Id.; AR36:14.
-The Proposed Action Scenario did not analyze the noise impact of east flow of aircraft.
+A1894.
+The Noise Screen then defines "proposed RNAV SIDs" by stating that "[t]he Proposed Action would revise the current western flow of aircraft flying the RNAV SID procedures from Runways 25L, 25R and 26 at Phoenix Sky Harbor."
+Id.; A1902.
+The Proposed Action Scenario did not analyze the noise impact of aircraft following the east flow departure route.
 Finally, and most important, the "Pre-RNAV Western Routes Scenario" compares "differences in noise between (1) the Pre-RNAV Western Routes and the Proposed Action Scenario."
 The Noise Screen looked at the changes between the west flow departure routes that existed before the September 2014 implementation of the RNAV routes and compared them to the "proposed action."
 Had FAA followed the Court's Order, both east and west flow departures would have been compared against pre-RNAV routes.
-But under these three scenarios, the east flow departure routes are forgotten.
+But under these three scenarios, the east flow departure routes were forgotten.